How to Conduct Root Cause Analysis

 - Provides lineage of events.

-Unlike some of the other methods however,
+Unlike some of the other methods, however

-- No visual product; and
+- No visual product, like a pretty chart or graph; and

 - Somewhat narrow in comparison to other root cause analysis methods.

 Performing 5 whys analysis is easy to do.
 It involves starting at your hazardous condition/risk event, and then asking “Why did this happen?”
-You will then establish the preceding event/reason that lead to the hazardous condition.
+You will then establish the preceding event/reason that leads to the hazardous condition.
 Next, you will ask, “And why did this preceding event happen?”
 Once again, you will establish the next event back.

 You will repeat this process until you arrive at the root cause.
-Usually you will ask "why?" about 5 times, give or take a couple.
+Usually, you will ask "why?" about 5 times, give or take a couple.
 You know you have arrived at the root cause when there is no real answer to “why?”
-In other words, when your answer “just because,” you have arrived at the root cause.
+In other words, when your answer is “just because,” you have arrived at the root cause.

 3 – Using Bowtie Analysis for Root Cause Analysis